LSquarzoni/Smart_IoT_Alarm/README.md

 The project has been created for the course of Internet of Things at UNIBO.

-**Objective**: Design and IoT-based alarm system that incorporates bed presence detection to ensure the alarm is only triggered when the user is in bed and automatically set off when the user gets up.
+**Objective**: Design an IoT-based alarm system that incorporates bed presence detection to ensure the alarm is only triggered when the user is in bed and automatically set off when the user gets up.

 **Components**: